polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ![Invoking endpoint with unknown argument](https://servergardens.files.wordpress.com/2020/09/argument-exception.png)

-The Hyperlambda evaluator doesn't really discriminate between JSON payload arguments, and QUERY parameters.
+The Hyperlambda evaluator doesn't really discriminate between JSON payload arguments and QUERY parameters.
 From your Hyperlambda file, an argument is an argument - Period.
 But if you try to pass in an argument that the endpoint doesn't allow for, the file will never be executed for security reasons.